WillieMaddox/osmsat-client/README.md

 ### Layers

 - Base Layers: Choose between base layers like OpenStreetMap, Google Maps, and Bing Maps.
-- Vector Layer: View various overlays on the map like detections or other annotations.
+- Vector Layer: View various overlays on the map like detections or markers.

 ### Interactions